CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 ```
 area = π × (7.62 / 2)²  =  π × 3.81²  =  45.60 cm²
 ```
+*** Same here, integrate this with a table shwoing the calculation with an example in an appropraite way***

 So for each sample we multiply the depth interval by 45.60 cm² to obtain its volume in cm³.
 A standard 2 cm slice therefore has a volume of 2 × 45.60 = **91.2 cm³**, matching the worked
 example in the field guide (p.17).

 > ⚠️ **Measure your actual internal diameter.** Nominal pipe size is not internal diameter —
 > a "3-inch" Schedule 40 PVC pipe has an internal diameter noticeably larger than 7.62 cm, and